lukasturcani/rs_exhibition/readme.rst

 Download the project and open assembler.html in a browser.
 Should be relatively self explanatory.

+The software is released under the MIT license - see license.txt.

 This software uses GLMol, JQuery and JQueryUI.

 GLMol license.